NativeScript/docs-v7/tutorial/ng-chapter-3.md

 <div class="exercise-end"></div>

 The previous examples switches each button’s `text` attribute from a simple string—e.g. `<Button text="Sign up">`—to an attribute binding that is dependent on a value defined in the `AppComponent` class—e.g. `<Button [text]="isLoggingIn ?
 'Sign in' : 'Sign up'">"`.
-Now, when the value of the `isLoggingIn` attribute changes after the user taps the bottom button, Angular is smart enough to update the text of the button automatically.
+Now, when the value of the `isLoggingIn` property changes after the user taps the bottom button, Angular is smart enough to update the text of the button automatically.
 The result looks like this:

 ![Text changing on Android](../img/cli-getting-started/angular/chapter3/android/4.gif)
 ![Text changing on iOS](../img/cli-getting-started/angular/chapter3/ios/4.gif)